m7duong/LabReport/week5/lab_report3.md

 <img src="ex2.4.JPG" alt="2.4" width="700"/>

 > In conclusion, command-line **-n** use to display the match pattern we input in the terminal and list out text with the line number.
 In this command-line, there are 2 cases to display the content, which are list out all or in specific textfile.
+> This command line is much more useful than -l command because it is not only list out which textfile contains the pattern, but also points out the line number it stays.
+Moreover, it displays a couple sentences that we can easier figure out where it exists.

 ## **-o**: Print only the matched parts of a matching line, with each such part on a separate output line.